nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 **Input Box** | Input your command here.
 The command suggestion box will suggest parameters upon typing **Result Box** | The result of the inputted command will be displayed here **List of Residents** | Displays the list of residents in the app.
 You can view details about a specific resident by clicking on it, or by using the `view` command
-**Individual resident information** | In the example shown, the resident has a late FETs test which is 21 days overdue.
+**Individual resident information** | In the example shown, the resident has a late FET test which is 21 days overdue.

 ### Formats